wahabali790/Chatbot-Hotel-Management-System/README.md

 - Verify that the PDF file path is correct and the file exists.
 - Check MongoDB connectivity using `mongo_client.admin.command('ping')`.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have ideas for improvements or encounter any bugs.

 ## Acknowledgements